biocore/qurro/README.md

    python3 -m http.server
    ```

-2. Open your browser to `localhost:8000/microbe_selection.html`.
+2. Open your browser to `localhost:8000`.
 The JSON files
    should automatically be loaded.
 (The port might differ depending on what
    Python did in step 1 -- look at the output of this command to determine the
-   URL to navigate to.)
+   URL to navigate to.
+You can also specify the desired port as an argument to
+   Python in step 1.)

 ## Tools used